-(string=? string 1 string 2 string 3) procedure (string string<sub 1 string 2 string 3) procedure (string>? string 1 string 2 string 3) procedure (string<=? string 1 string 2 string 3) procedure (string>=? string 1 string 2 string 3) procedure (string-ci=? string 1 string 2 string 3) procedure (string-ci string<sub 1 string 2 string 3) procedure (string-ci>? string 1 string 2 string 3) procedure (string-ci<=? string 1 string 2 string 3) procedure (string-ci>=? string 1 string 2 string 3) procedure returns: #t if the relation holds, #f otherwise src and dst must be strings, and dst must be mutable. src-start, dst-start, and n must be exact nonnegative integers.
+(string=? string 1 string 2 string 3 ) procedure (string string2 string 3 ) procedure (string>? string 1 string 2 string 3 ) procedure (string<=? string 1 string 2 string 3 ) procedure (string>=? string 1 string 2 string 3 ) procedure (string-ci=? string 1 string 2 string 3 ) procedure (string-ci string2 string 3 ) procedure (string-ci>? string 1 string 2 string 3 ) procedure (string-ci<=? string 1 string 2 string 3 ) procedure (string-ci>=? string 1 string 2 string 3 ) procedure returns: #t if the relation holds, #f otherwise src and dst must be strings, and dst must be mutable. src-start, dst-start, and n must be exact nonnegative integers.
 The sum of src-start and n must not exceed the length of src, and the sum of dst-start and n must not exceed the length of dst.

-These predicates are identical to the Revised6 Report counterparts, except they are extended to accept one or more rather than two or more arguments.
+These predicates are identical to the Revised Report counterparts, except they are extended to accept one or more rather than two or more arguments.
 When passed one argument, each of these predicates returns #t.